Note: This article has been updated since it's original publication.

 Some states have specific requirements for content and filing procedures.
 In the interest of not rehashing a topic that others have covered really well, I am simply going to refer you to one of the many sites that have written about generating Estoppels such as here and here in Florida, here in Texas, and here in California.
 We have also prepared a free sample Estoppel letter that you can customize to meet your needs.

 If you're a TOPS user, you can import this sample letter into your TOPS' form letter program to auto-generate your estoppel letters.
 If you don't use TOPS, you can still use the letter!
 Just open it up in MS Word and manually replace the merge codes with the correct information for each specific resale you process.

 Once the Estoppel terms are satisfied and the resale has been successfully concluded, it's time to change the owner in your accounting/management software.
 Any outstanding violations, architectural complaints or owed dues should have been handled prior to the sale through the Estoppel, so it's time to wipe the slate clean.
 But don't just delete everything!
 You'll need to retain the history for potential legal problems in the future.

-If you're not using an industry specific software, you'll need to make sure you store this information prior to activating the new owner.
+If you're not using an industry specific software (like TOPS [ONE]), you'll need to make sure you store this information prior to activating the new owner.
 At minimum, you should print the history data listed above and store it with the other records for the home.